Jules Pascin: Early life

 Julius Mordecai Pincas was born in Vidin, Bulgaria, the eighth of eleven children, to the Sephardic Jewish family of a grain merchant named Marcus Pincas.
-Originally from Ruse, the Pincas family was one of the wealthiest in Vidin; they bought and exported wheat, rice, maize and sunflower.
+Originally from the city of Ruse, the Pincas family was one of the wealthiest in Vidin; they bought and exported wheat, rice, maize and sunflower.
 His mother, Sofie (Sophie) Pincas, belonged to a Sephardic family, Russo, which had moved from Trieste to Zemun, where she and her husband lived before moving to Vidin and where their older children were born.Sephardic marriages in Vienna: February 1901 — Abraham Alfred Yerocham of Plovdiv (son of Menachem and Sol Yerocham) and Rebecca Pincas of Zemun (daughter of Marcus and Sofie Pincas).

 The family spoke Judaeo-Spanish at home.
 In 1892, he moved with his parents to Bucharest, where his father opened a grain company, "Marcus Pincas & Co".
 Pascin worked briefly for his father's firm at the age of fifteen, but also frequented a local brothel where he made his earliest drawings.
 His first artistic training was in Vienna in 1902 at age seventeen.
 In 1903 he relocated to Munich, where he studied at Moritz Heymann's academy.
+There he got in touch with Paul Klee, Alfred Kubin and Wassily Kandinsky.
 In 1905 he began contributing drawings to Simplicissimus, a satirical magazine published in Munich.
-Because his father objected to the family name being associated with these drawings, the 20-year-old artist adopted the pseudonym Pascin (an anagram of Pincas).
+Because his father objected to the family name being associated with these drawings, the 20-year-old artist adopted the pseudonym Pascin (an anagram of Pincas) with his father's permission.
 He continued to contribute drawings to a Munich daily until 1929.